apache/arrow/matlab/doc/testing_guidelines_for_the_matlab_interface_to_apache_arrow.md

 ### Debugging Code Coverage Results

 If the `runtests` command with `RepoCoverageFor` reports confusing or incorrect code coverage results, this could be due to caching or other issues.
-As a workaround, you can try setting a breakpoint in your source file, and then run the tests.
+As a workaround, you can try setting a breakpoint in your source file, and then re-run the tests.
 This step can be used to verify that your source file is being executed by the tests.